SModelS/smodels/docs/manual/source/RunningSModelS.rst

 * *particles*: defines the particle content of the BSM model

   * **module**: pathname to the Python file that defines the particle content of the BSM model, given either in Unix file notation ("/path/to/module.py") or as Python module path ("path.to.module").
-Defaults to *share.default_particles*.
+Defaults to *inputFiles.models.default_particles* which is a standard MSSM.
 See inputFiles/models folder for more examples.
+Directory name can be omitted; in that case, the current working directory as well as inputFiles/models are searched for.

 * *database*: allows for selection of a subset of :ref:`experimental results <ExpResult>` from the |database|